jncc/catalog/docs/data/collection.rst

 Where x/y/z are for product specific differentiation.

-It's suggested that the version number is added when products are depricated.
+It's suggested that the version number is added when products are deprecated.
 Version numbers start at 1 except in very special cases as these are all release products.

 Ie